typedb/typedb-docs/README.md

 **Formulations**
 - Use paragraphs to provide clarity and flow.
-- Fist sentence should describe the content of the entire paragraph at a high level.
+- First sentence should describe the content of the entire paragraph at a high level.
 - Avoid placing critical information in the middle or end of long paragraphs.
 - Keep paragraphs short (up to 4 lines), when possible.
 - Prefer short sentences to long ones.
 Only use complex sentence structures (multiple sentences divided by `,`, `;` or `-`), as last resort.